aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_addbendersoptimalitycut.rst

 an optimality cut for a Benders' master problem using the (dual) solution of a Benders' subproblem.
 The Benders' master problem must be a MIP problem.
-The cut is typically added as a lazy constraint in a callback during the MIP branch & cut search.
+The cut is typically added as a lazy constraint in a callback during the MIP branch-and-cut search.
 This procedure is typically used in a Benders' decomposition algorithm in which a single master MIP problem is solved.